Elon, North Carolina

 This is the standard Pentecostal interpretation.
 Were do they get this idea.
 In the Book of Acts some people who were baptized in the Holy Spirit spoke in tongues (e.g., 10:44-46; 19:6).
 However, we need to keep in mind two things here.

 1) Speaking in tongues is not the only sign of the Holy Spirit.

-Acts 2:4 says that people “were filled with the Holy Spirit and began to speak with tongues” I. Howard Marshall points out that the Holy Spirit came on four people in the Book of Acts and in four of those cases there is NO reference to tongues (4:31; 8:17; 9:17; 13:9).
+Acts 2:4 says that people “were filled with the Holy Spirit and began to speak with tongues” I. Howard Marshall points out that the Holy Spirit came on seven people in the Book of Acts and in four of those cases there is NO reference to tongues (4:31; 8:17; 9:17; 13:9).

 The Bible says that Jesus was filled with the Holy Spirit but it never says that he spoke in tongues.
 That was not the only sign of Spirit filling and it was not the only sign of Spirit baptism.

 2) All of the Corinthians did NOT speak in tongues.